maria-shimkovska/healthcare-transition-orkes-conductor-project/README.md

 ## Project Structure

-Below is a quick overview of the main files and folders you'll see in this project.
-Each item is briefly explained so you know what it's for at a glance:
+Here's a quick overview of the main files and folders you'll see in this project, with a short explanation for each:

+- `package.json` – Project dependencies and npm scripts
+- `README.md` – Project documentation and setup guide
-- `create-workflow.mjs` – Script to register the workflows and tasks with Conductor
+- `create-workflow.mjs` – Script to register workflows and tasks with Orkes Conductor
+- `Orchestrating-LangChain-Agents-for-Production-with-Orkes-Conductor_RS-Edit.jpg` – Image used in the README
+- `orkes-healthcare-relocation-workflow.png` – Example workflow visualization for Orkes Conductor
 - `ConductorWorkers/` – Contains the main worker entry point (`workers.js`) that connects your agents to Conductor
 - `LangChainAgents/` – JavaScript files that define each specialized agent (doctor finder, email drafter, etc.)
+- `forms/` – Contains form definitions for HUMAN tasks (e.g., `human-form.json`)
-- `workflows/` – Workflow and form definitions for Conductor, plus prompt templates used by the workflows
+- `workflows/` – Workflow definitions and prompt templates for Conductor
+  - `healthcare-relocation-workflow.json` – Main workflow definition
   - `prompts/` – Subfolder with reusable prompt templates for agent tasks
+    - `assemble-health-plan.json`
+    - `combine-answers.json`
+    - `medical-user-intake.json`

 This structure keeps code, configuration, and workflow definitions organized and easy to find.